Kellys Conservation Forest

 An aerial view of the Forest

-aerial view showing the extent of kelly's conservation forest
+aerial view of kelly's conservation forest

 Endorsements

-Tom Stein from the QEII Trust "This area of mature lowland tawa/titoki/ matai forest is an excellent example of what would have clothed much of the lower altitude areas around Nelson city.
-Sadly, few of these areas now remain…"
+"This area of mature lowland tawa/titoki/ matai forest is an excellent example of what would have clothed much of the lower altitude areas around Nelson city.
+Sadly, few of these areas now remain…" - Tom Stein from the QEII Trust

-Robert Fryer of Futurecology "An excellent example of a lowland forest type almost totally depleted in the Nelson area."
+"An excellent example of a lowland forest type almost totally depleted in the Nelson area." - Robert Fryer of Futurecology